MolSSI-Education/cpp_programming/02-02-cpp-first-program.md

 Notice that we can keep inserting into `std::cout` by chaining together `<<` operators.

 If you build and run this executable again, the output should go where you expect.

+## Functions

+Words

+## Conditional statements

+Words

+## For loops

+Words

+## Compiler Errors

+If there is a problem with your code, the compiler will print an elaborate error message.
+Reading can take experience and intuition, as the message is not always the most helpful (although things are improving).

+As a rule of thumb, I usually follow this workflow when dealing with errors:

+1. Read the output from top to bottom (may require scrolling up in your terminal)
+1. Fix the first error found
+1. Build again
+1. If more errors, go to step 1.

+Often, a single error will cascade, causing more errors further down in the code.
+It is possible that what looks like many errors are caused by a single small error.
+Therefore, fixing errors one-at-a-time and then rebuilding is usually a good approach, especially as you begin building experience.
+With time, you will be able to spot batches of errors that can be fixed at once.

+> ## C++ Compiler Error Contests
+> C++ compilers are known having very verbose, incomprehensible error messages.
+There
+> are contests to see how you can get the longest error messages with the shortest
+> amount of code.
+{: .callout}

+Take your original `hello_world.cpp` and introduce a few errors that you may inadvertantly run across (if you haven't done so already).
+This will help you recognize what the compiler is telling you in the future.
+Some good things to mess up are:

+1. Remove a semicolon
+1. Remove the `#include` line
+1. Misspell `iostream`, `std::cout`, or `main`
+1. Forget the second `<<` (so that it reads `std::cout << "Hello, world!" std::endl`)